tsmp-falcon-platform/ci-bundle-utils/README.md

                               file (defaults to CWD).
   -d, --description TEXT      Optional description for the bundle (also
                               BUNDLEUTILS_BUNDLE_DESCRIPTION).
+  -o, --output-sorted TEXT    Optional place to put the sorted yaml string
+                              used to created the version.
   --help                      Show this message and exit.
 ------------------------------------------------------------------------------------------------------------------------
 Usage: bundleutils update-plugins [OPTIONS]